rytilahti/python-miio/docs/discovery.rst

     miiocli cloud list

+    Username: example@example.com
+    Password:
+    Locale (all, cn, de, i2, ru, sg, us): all

-:ref:`Alternatively, see our documentation for other ways to obtain the tokens<legacy_token_extraction>`.
+Alternatively, you can try one of the :ref:`legacy ways to obtain the tokens<legacy_token_extraction>`.

 You can also access this functionality programatically using :class:`miio.cloud.CloudInterface`.